 Experiential learning resources for the innovative educator

-One of my favorite memories in my career as a teacher was an entrepreneurial project that a group of students did.
-This group learned how to screen print, set up their own screen printing workshop in the school, started a skateboard clothing company that used their new screen printing skills and workshop, wrote a business plan, created a marketing plan, made a business website, and organized and hosted a launch party for their business.
+One of my favorite memories as a teacher was an entrepreneurial project that a group of students did together.
+This group learned how to screen print, set up their own screen printing workshop in the school, started a skateboard clothing company that utilized their new screen printing skills and workshop, wrote a business plan, created a marketing plan, made a business website, and organized and hosted a launch party for their business.

 Check out these experiential learning cost-cutting tricks that I've learned over the course of my 12 years as an experiential educator.

-1. Work With What You Have
+1. Work With What You Have:

 When I first began my career as an experiential educator, my school went through a financial setback.
 There were holdbacks from the state, and public education suffered the consequences.
 As difficult as this was at the time, this experience was important for me because I had no option but to work with what I had, and when I say "what I had", that literally boiled down to pencils.
 There were times that we didn't have paper.

 Even though finances improved the very next year, I held onto this philosophy because there was no need to spend a ton of money, regardless of whether there was more to go around.
 A free learning experience is not less valuable than an expensive one.